bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 When we open a browser and navigate to the http://localhost:7248/account/login the Login page of the application is displayed.

-A user can log in and the user is redirected to the home page of the application, This the Authentication works as expected, The Login and Register link are not present anymore, instead you can see the Logout button and the username.
+A user can log in and the user is redirected to the home page of the application, This the Authentication works as expected, The Login and Register link are gone, instead you can see the Logout button and the username.

+And there are no more errors in the console of the Developer Tools of the browser,

 ![Containerise DotNET Final](Images/containerise_dotnet_final.png)